MezoFoundation/constitution/README.md

 The balance of a citizen is the current amount of Mezonos a citizen has.
 It is equal to the allocation amount minus the amount spent.

 Mezono balance can never be below zero.
-This means a citizen may not move to a different holon if the new holon would allocate less than the amount the citizen has spent.
+This means a citizen may not move to a different sector if the new sector would allocate less than the amount the citizen has spent.

 Frozen Mezonos does not mean that the number of Mezonos a citizen is allocated is fixed but rather that they can not do anything with those Mezonos.